bbiacora/Biosync/README.md

 **COUPLING**
 - `SelectedPatientWindow` displays the medical information of a selected patient to the GUI.
-Initially, it was associated to both <br> `Patients` and `Patient`, but it did not make sense for it be associated to `Patients` since it only handles a single patient's information. <br> There was too much coupling in these three classes so, I removed the method that dealt with extracting a single patient fom a collection <br> of patients in `SelectedPatientWindow`.
-Instead of passing it in with a full collection  of patients, I refactored it so that `ViewPatientsPanel` <br> (the class where  `SelectedPatientWindow` is called) first extracts the selected patient, and then passes that single patient to `SelectedPatientWindow`.
+Initially, it was associated to both `Patients` and `Patient`, but it did not make sense for it be associated to `Patients` since it only handles a single patient's information.
+There was too much coupling in these three classes so, I removed the method that dealt with extracting a single patient fom a collection of patients in `SelectedPatientWindow`.
+Instead of passing it in with a full collection  of patients, I refactored it so that `ViewPatientsPanel` (the class where  `SelectedPatientWindow` is called) first extracts the selected patient, and then passes that single patient to `SelectedPatientWindow`.

     ![coupling_1](https://media.github.students.cs.ubc.ca/user/9769/files/2328e100-dcbe-11ea-9731-161cff4ad586)

 **COHESION**
-- Initially, there was a panel class which handled both the displaying of all registered patients and the registration of patients, resulting in poor cohesion. <br> So, I refactored the original class and created two classes, `ViewPatientsPanel` and `RegisterPatientsPanel`, that handled each job separately.
+- Initially, there was a panel class which handled both the displaying of all registered patients and the registration of patients, resulting in poor cohesion.
+So, I refactored the original class and created two classes, `ViewPatientsPanel` and `RegisterPatientsPanel`, that handled each job separately.

-- Both `ViewPatientsPanel` and `RegisterPatientsPanel`, display a popup window in response a user input, and an alert sound is played <br> when this happens.
-Both classes used to have a `playSound()` method, but to reduce duplication, I created separate `SoundPlayer` class <br> which are then called by both classes to play the sound.
+- Both `ViewPatientsPanel` and `RegisterPatientsPanel`, display a popup window in response a user input, and an alert sound is played when this happens.
+Both classes used to have a `playSound()` method, but to reduce duplication, I created separate `SoundPlayer` class which are then called by both classes to play the sound.